3D Printing Service @ Cameron Library

 Bed Dimensions

-Objects printed at Cameron Library are printed on a bed that is 210 x 210 mm.
-The maximum height (z axis) that the printers can accomodate is 250 mm.
-We are unable to accomodate models that do not fit within these dimensions.
+The maximum length and width (x and y axes) that the printers can accommodate is 240mm x 194mm.
+The maximum height (z axis) that the printers can accommodate is 210 mm.
+We are unable to accommodate models that do not fit within these dimensions.
 To confirm that your object will fit on our printers, you can download and install the same Prusaslicer software that we use and import your model.

 Object Size

-At Cameron Library, 3D printing is only done during our Service Desk opening hours.
-We recommend submitting models that will print in 4-6 hours.
+As 3D printing is only done during our Service Desk opening hours.
+We recommend submitting models that will print in 4-7 hours.
 With our default printer settings (0.15 mm layer height and 5% infill), a golf ball would take 1 hour and 15 minutes, and printing a baseball would take 2 hours and 15 minutes.
 Larger prints may be considered upon consultation.

 Multiple Parts